-Our Association of Shamans performs ceremonies within the ruins of Machupicchu and its surroundings (only privately in coordination).
-The medicine Wachuma (San Pedro) takes effect between 1 and 2 hours of consumption, the duration is from 6 to 8, exceptions 18 hours maximum.
+Our Association of Shamans, performs the ceremony within the archaeological center of Machupicchu and its surroundings (only private or group prior coordination).
+The medicine Wachuma (San Pedro) takes effect between 1 and 2 hours of consumption, the duration is from 8 to 10, exceptions 18 hours maximum.
 You will be accompanied by an experienced spiritual guide who will take care of you and an Andean Specialist Shaman who will take care of the whole process.
-Retreat in Machupicchu includes 6 full purification techniques, which heal your mind, body and soul.
+The retreat in Machu Picchu, includes 6 techniques of complete purification, which heal your mind, body and soul.

 Volcanic Medicinal Water.–Purge composed of different natural minerals that detoxifies the immune system in general.
 Cleanses the esophagus, stomach, intestines and kidneys, eliminate toxic residues, which are expelled orally, urinarily and anally.
 Preferable to drink it one day before taking Wachuma.

 Reading of coca leaves.-Used as a guide, and prediction of the future.
 The reading of coca leaves allows us a diagnosis and a personal orientation.
 It is important to detect problems, deepen the knowledge of your condition which helps for the whole healing process.

 Cleansing of negative energies.- We open the chakras to free your spirit, prepare your inside and outside before drinking Wachuma.
 We purify and cleanse the negative karma, the bad vibrations and spiritual sensations accumulated throughout the body.

-Offering to Mother Earth .-We ask to improve on the spiritual, on health, love, work, family and more.
+Offering to Mother Earth .-We ask to improve on spiritual, health, love, work, family areas and more.
 We pray for life, food, well-being and for life to continue to be generated.
 We thank mother earth for all we have now, for the benefits received from the sacred plants and the forces of the universe.

 Flowering baths.-It helps to activate life, channels and charges spiritual cosmic energy, connects with the great spirits of the universe.
 Attracts magical, positive vibrations and energetic powers, it serves for personal protection against negative energies.